 “The second subject is a particular kind of gravitational observation which is actually being done in the real world.
 It is called LIGO which stands for laser interferometry gravitational observatory.
 It’s a long vacuum pipe with a mirror at each end and light bouncing up and down.
 LIGO measures very precisely the phase of the light as it comes back and forth and is reflected at the mirrors.
 That’s a very precise measurement of the distance between the two mirrors.
 When a gravitational wave comes by, the gravitational wave is a distortion of the space and it produces a very small change in the separation of the mirrors as it was measured by the light.
 The purpose of the apparatus is to detect classical gravitational waves coming from astronomical sources. […] Could an apparatus of that kind detect a graviton?
 The answer is no. That’s my first piece of evidence that in principle that kind of an apparatus would be incapable of detecting a graviton, even if it were as sensitive as it’s possible to be, and even if the universe were totally quiet with no background incidental noise.
 It would still not be possible to detect a single graviton.
 That’s quite a strong statement.
 That’s evidence in favor of unobservability of gravitons.“

-In a gravitational wave produced in an extreme energy event, such as those now detected by LIGO (subsequent to Freeman’s 2013 talk), the electromagnetic energy spike is so high that as the wave progages graviton temperature changes so much that the gravitons shrink according to the Lorentz factor.
-There is also a complimentary kinetic energy effect whereby gravitons translate as in a sea where particles move up and down and side to side.
-All this is to say that LIGO is measuring gravitons because spacetime gas is composed of gravitons.
-Now as to the question of could a LIGO-like detector be designed to detect a single graviton delta in spacetime is still interesting and we’ll need to examine Freeman’s argument to see if his logic still holds.
+In a gravitational wave produced in an extreme energy event, such as those now detected by LIGO (subsequent to Freeman’s 2013 talk), the electromagnetic energy spike is so high that as the wave propagates, spacetime æther energy changes so much that the æther particles shrink according to the Lorentz factor.
+There is also a complimentary kinetic energy effect whereby æther particles translate as in a sea where particles move up and down and side to side.
+Now the question of could a LIGO-like detector be designed to detect a single graviton delta in spacetime is still interesting and we’ll need to examine Freeman’s argument to see if his logic still holds.

 “The third subject is another kind of detector consisting of a single atom.
 That’s the analog of Einstein’s photoelectric effect.
 Einstein invented the photon by considering what happens when an electromagnetic wave knocks an electron out of an atom.
 You can ask the same question about a gravitational wave.
 Suppose when a gravitational wave hits an atom it can also can knock out an electron or it can knock out a proton or a neutron.
 That also could be observed so that’s another kind of graviton detector.
 The answer is ‘maybe.’
 You can’t prove that it doesn’t work but there’s fairly strong evidence that it doesn’t work.“

-It is interesting to consider the idea that gravitons might propagate with high speed when they have high energy.
+It is interesting to consider the idea that gravitons themselves might propagate with high speed when they have high energy.
 NPQG has not yet taken a position on this.
 This is the flip side of the question of what happens when a photon reaches extremely low energy.
 Does a very low energy photon still travel at c or is there some point where it slows down?
 Presumably the gravitons at the low end of the temperature spectrum in free space and low gravity environments like earth are moving very slowly.
 There is some reason to believe the gravitons of spacetime form a Bose-Einstein condensate over a wide temperature range.
 A Bose-Einstein condensate behaves as if it is a single entity – so I don’t know what it would mean for gravitons to have kinetic vector motion in that state.
+Perhaps the gravitons experience a reaction and become photons.
 Well this is certainly food for thought – imagine that similar to the many neutrinos that permeate everything, including you and me, that high energy gravitons in far greater numbers are also flying through us.
 I suppose it doesn’t really matter to us if it is so, for just as with neutrinos, it appears to be harmless.
-Furthermore, NPQG already imagined that everything is permeated with gravitons anyway, so what difference does it make if there are some going the speed of light?
+Furthermore, NPQG already imagined that everything is permeated with spacetime aether particles anyway, so what difference does it make if there are some going at or near the speed of light?

 “The fourth subject I will discuss is another way of detecting gravitons which is based on the coherent conversion of photons into gravitons.
 This is an interesting process invented by a Russian called Gertsenshtein in 1962 in a paper about wave resonance of light and gravitational waves.
 Gertsenshtein showed that in classical gravitation electromagnetic theory there is a process of conversion of gravitons into photons or photons into gravitons, which you can calculate.
 This gives you a method of detecting gravitons if this actually happens.
 It’s rather like the oscillation of neutrinos which was recently discovered.
 There are three different kinds of neutrinos and they also can convert into each other by the same kind of coherent process.
 It happens whenever you have two linear fields which satisfy a bilinear coupling equation so they can convert coherently one into the other.“

-The idea of converting photons into gravitons and gravitons into photons makes sense in NPQG, where a photon is a 6/6 composite shell and a spacetime particle is a 12/12 composite shell.
+The idea of converting photons into gravitons and gravitons into photons makes sense in NPQG, where a photon is a 6/6 composite of two Noether cores (back to back, coupled) and a spacetime particle is likely a mix of constructs that happen to end up with low energy or which form constructs at low energy : examples 12/12, 9/9, 6/6 photon, 3/3 neutrino.
 In NPQG, spacetime particles are also ingredients in pair production.
-This lends support to the idea that spacetime particles are dominated by gravitons.
+This lends support to the idea that spacetime particles are dominated by highly reactive particles.

 “There are all together four different arguments and in the end the question remains open.